zeeket/hytky/README.md

 # HYTKY

 Site and forum for a student organization centered around electronic music culture.
 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+The forum login is designed to be exclusive to members of certain Telegram groups.
+A Telegram user's membership status in the groups is checked with [HYTKYbot](https://github.com/zeeket/HYTKYbot).

 ## Running